What is Stellar Astrophysics?

 What Determines a Star's Lifespan?

-A star's lifespan is largely determined by its mass.
+mass.
 Massive stars burn their fuel much more quickly and may only last a few million years, while lower-mass stars, such as red dwarfs, can burn for tens to hundreds of billions of years.
 The rate of nuclear fusion and the star's ability to maintain hydrostatic equilibrium also play critical roles.

 What Are the Different Types of Stars?

-Stars are classified based on their spectral characteristics and temperature.
-The most commonly used system is the Harvard spectral classification, which categorizes stars into types O, B, A, F, G, K, and M, in order of decreasing temperature.
-Other types of stars include white dwarfs, neutron stars, and black holes, which represent end stages of stellar evolution.
+Harvard spectral classification, which categorizes stars into types O, B, A, F, G, K, and M, in order of decreasing temperature.
+Other types of stars include

 What Happens When Stars Die?

 Stars can end their lives in various ways depending on their mass.
-Low-mass stars like our Sun will shed their outer layers to form a planetary nebula, leaving behind a white dwarf.
-Massive stars, on the other hand, may undergo a supernova explosion, resulting in either a neutron star or a black hole.
-These remnants contribute to the interstellar medium, enriching it with heavy elements.
+Low-mass stars like our Sun will shed their outer layers to form a

 Why is Stellar Astrophysics Important?

-Understanding stellar astrophysics is crucial for several reasons.
-It helps us comprehend the chemical evolution of galaxies, as stars are the primary factories of chemical elements.
-It also provides insights into the lifecycle of planetary systems and the potential for life elsewhere in the universe.
+life elsewhere in the universe.
 Moreover, stellar phenomena such as supernovae are key to understanding cosmic distances and the expansion of the universe.